Niccocum/Sonstige-Project/README.md

 ## Technologies Used

 - HTML, CSS, JavaScript: Used to build the website's frontend.
-- Hotjar: Integrated for website heatmaps, session recordings, and feedback polls.
+- Hotjar: Integrated for website heatmap and session recordings.
 - Google Tag Manager (GTM): Implemented for managing and deploying marketing tags on the website and track conversions.
 - Google Analytics: Utilized for tracking website traffic and user interactions.
 - BigQuery: Employed for querying datasets via SQL.